dani-77/cereus-pkgs/CONTRIBUTING.md

-# Contributing to void-packages
+# Contributing to cereus-pkgs

-void-packages is the backbone of the Void Linux distribution.
+cereus-pkgs is the backbone of the Cereus Linux distribution.
 It contains all the definitions to build packages from source.

-This document describes how you, as a contributor, can help with adding packages, correcting bugs and adding features to void-packages.
+This document describes how you, as a contributor, can help with adding packages, correcting bugs and adding features to cereus-pkgs.

 ## Package Requirements

-To be included in the Void repository, software must meet at least one of the following requirements.
+To be included in the Cereus repository, software must meet at least one of the following requirements.
 Exceptions to the list are possible, and might be accepted, but are extremely unlikely.
-If you believe you have an exception, start a PR and make an argument for why that particular piece of software, while not meeting any of the following requirements, is a good candidate for the Void packages system.
+If you believe you have an exception, start a PR and make an argument for why that particular piece of software, while not meeting any of the following requirements, is a good candidate for the Cereus packages system.

 1. **System**: The software should be installed system-wide, not per-user.